 Does built-in edge VPN support multiple exit locations?

 Many edge solutions let you configure multiple exit servers.
 You can switch between locations to access region-restricted content or optimize latency, depending on the setup.
+Vpn on edgerouter x complete setup guide for OpenVPN WireGuard and IPsec remote access

 Can I use edge VPN for remote workers?